 Turkey Buying and Cooking Tips

-When I was a kid back in the 60’s, I don't remember having that many choices, at least I didn't think we did.
+When I was a kid back in the '60s, I don't remember having that many choices.
+At least, I didn't think we did.
 My mom bought a great big frozen turkey at our local supermarket.

-She tossed the turkey filled with stuffing into the oven and when the little red popper popped up it was done and I mean really done.
-Over done!
+She tossed the turkey filled with stuffing into the oven, and when the little red popper popped up, it was done, and I mean really done.
+Overdone!

-“Fresh” has been defined by the USDA as never been chilled below 26° F or never frozen.
-Turkeys chilled below 0 degrees F must be labeled as "frozen”.
-And then there are those between 0 - 26° F that are labeled "hard-chilled”.
+The USDA defines " Fresh " as having never been chilled below 26° F or frozen.
+Turkeys cooled below 0 degrees F must be labeled as "frozen."
+And then there are those between 0 - 26° F labeled "hard-chilled."
 So which is better?

 How many of you eat turkey without any of the accompaniments?

-One year I tried brining my turkey in my tiny New York kitchen and it turned out to be very difficult and I made a huge mess.
-I'm not sure the results were worth the effort so I'm happy to learn you can purchase a pre-brined turkey.
+One year I tried brining my turkey in my tiny New York kitchen, and it turned out to be very difficult, and I made a huge mess.
+I'm not sure the results were worth the effort, so I'm happy to learn you can purchase a pre-brined turkey.

 So what to buy?

-I guess that depends on how much money you want to spend and how particular you are about your bird.
+That depends on how much money you want to spend and how particular you are about your bird.
 And if you don't buy your turkey until the day before Thanksgiving, you might think about a non-frozen turkey because of the time it takes to defrost.

-I'm going to leave it up to you to decide whether you want to use bacon to bard your bird or what herbs and spices you want to use to season it and so forth, but I would like to look at a few basic tips.
+I'm going to leave it up to you to decide whether you want to use bacon to bard your bird or what herbs and spices you want to use to season it and so forth, but I would like to look at a few essential tips.

 The Reluctant Gourmet's Top Ten Turkey Tips

-2. You will want to clean the bird well in the sink with cold water the same as when cooking chicken or duck.
+2. You will want to clean the bird well in the sink with cold water, the same as when cooking chicken or duck.

-5. Disposable aluminum roast pan vs. heavy duty roasting pan
+5. Disposable aluminum roast pan vs. heavy-duty roasting pan

-6. I don't own a fancy heavy duty-roasting pan with 2-inch sides big enough to hold a good size turkey (hint-hint to my wife) but I've read that there are advantages to owning one.
-First they prevent the drippings from burning because of the heavier bottom.
+6. I don't own a fancy heavy-duty-roasting pan with 2-inch sides big enough to hold a good size turkey (hint-hint to my wife), but I've read that there are advantages to owning one.
+First, they prevent the drippings from burning because of the heavier bottom.

 Two, they are easier to handle when placing the bird in and out of the oven.
 Have you ever had one of those aluminum pans bend on you when trying to remove a hot turkey from the oven?

 Third, they are easier to deglaze and make gravy in.
 I never liked the feel of whisking on those cheap aluminum pans.
-The two negatives to an expensive roasting pan – cost and where to store them.
+The two negatives to an expensive roasting pan - are cost and where to store them.

 7. Stuffing - my favorite part of the Thanksgiving meal.
 Whether it's a favorite family recipe or one you grabbed from your latest cooking magazine, here are a couple of tips that might help.

 My Grandma always used stale bread for making stuffing and bread pudding.
-She said it stands up better to the moisture.
+She said it stands up better to moisture.
 Cut the bread into smaller cubes to match the other chopped ingredients included in your dressing.

 9. Use a thermometer!
-Whether it's an oven thermometer you poke into the turkey leg or an instant thermometer, forget about those pop-ups.
-The only thing they tell you is when the turkey is over-cooked.
+Whether it's an oven thermometer, you poke into the turkey leg or an instant thermometer, forget about those pop-ups.
+The only thing they tell you is when the turkey is overcooked.
 My mom taught me to wiggle the leg to see if it's loose to determine if the turkey is done.

 That works as well as those pop-ups with the same results.
 I've looked at several cookbooks to find the correct temperatures to tell when the bird is done.

-10. Carving the bird – for years I always carved the bird with my favorite chef's knife with OK results but all that changed when we bought a new couch and the store gave us an electric knife as a bonus gift.
+10. Carving the bird - I always carved the bird with my favorite chef's knife with OK results for years, but all that changed when we bought a new couch, and the store gave us an electric knife as a bonus gift.

 Try to prep as much as possible the week before Thanksgiving.
 Get everybody and the kids involved.
 It's a great way to teach them some cooking skills and show them that the turkey dinner doesn't magically arrive at the dining table.

-If you are not cooking for a big crowd, keep it simple.
-If you are cooking for a big crowd, try to delegate some of the dishes to your guests.
-It gives a communal feeling and takes some of the pressure off the host.
+If you are cooking for a big group, try to delegate some of the dishes to your guests.
+It gives a communal feeling and takes some pressure off the host.
 And most important, give thanks and enjoy yourself.